pirelaurent/cytographDB/public/docs/quickTour.md

 - Download table in markdown.
-- Dowload the table as an excel sheet.
+- Download the table as an excel sheet.
 - Copy the table into clipboard as a markdown text.